The

 go away again?”

-were prepared to give it all up?
-Travelling in the TARDIS, seeing different
+to give it all up?
+Travelling in the TARDIS, seeing different planets,

-“I was ready to live my life one day after the other like everyone
+ready to live my life one day after the other like everyone else in the

-season, one of the coldest in living memory, so the elders of the village
+of the coldest in living memory, so the elders of the village said.
+The

-said.
-The Doctor took their word for it.
-He could probably have verified
+Doctor took their word for it.
+He could probably have verified the claim

-the claim using the TARDIS computers.
-He could probably have got accurate
+using the TARDIS computers.
+He could probably have got accurate predictions

-predictions of how long it would be before the cold-rain season came around
+of how long it would be before the cold-rain season came around again,

-again, or the warm-rain that heralded spring.
-But he left the key on the
+or the warm-rain that heralded spring.
+But he left the key on the hook

-hook in the workroom.
-He had made his mind up to live with Dominique and
+in the workroom.
+He had made his mind up to live with Dominique and their

-their children as a Forêtean.
-The TARDIS didn’t belong in
+children as a Forêtean.
+The TARDIS didn’t belong in that life.

 So he did as all the other men of the village did.
 He broke sticks to